Electronic urine output (UO) measurements are significantly more accurate and reliable than manual measurements

 Hourly urine output (UO) was measured in 44 cardiothoracic surgery intensive care unit (ICU) patients in the first 24 hours post-op.

-Three different methods were compared: Hourly weighing of the urine collection bag via a digital scale, hourly UO recordings obtained by the nursing staff, and hourly electronic UO data recorded by the Clarity RMS system.
+Three different methods were compared: Hourly weighing of the urine collection bag via a digital scale, hourly UO recordings obtained by the nursing staff, and hourly electronic urine output measurements recorded by the Clarity RMS system.

-Accuracy: The mean measurement bias between the Clarity RMS and the scale was significantly lower than the mean bias between the nursing staff recordings and the scale (>17 ml/hr).
+Accuracy: The mean measurement bias between the Clarity RMS electronic urine output measurements and the scale was significantly lower than the mean bias between the nursing staff recordings and the scale (>17 ml/hr).

 For a 70 kg patient, the criteria for AKI by UO is 35 ml/hr, thus a bias of 17 ml approaches 50% of the threshold value, indicating that the accuracy of manual UO monitoring may be insufficient to detect AKI in some patients.